Rising F1 star Lando Norris has been making waves on the track, but just how much is he worth off it?

 How Lando Norris spend his millions

 Lando's lifestyle reflects his burgeoning fortune.
 He owned a stunning mansion in Surrey, close to the McLaren Technology Centre, before moving to sunny Monaco.

 His garage boasts a collection of luxury cars, including a $398,000 McLaren 765LT Spider, a $211,000 McLaren GT, and a $412,000 Rolls-Royce Wraith.

 It is also reported that he owns a Land Rover Defender, a Lamborghini Aventador, a Jaguar F-Type Roadster, a Ferrari F8, and an Audi Q8.

 Lando Norris investments

-In addition, Norris established his own karting team, LN Racing Kart, in 2021, providing a platform for young talents to hone their skills.
+In 2021, Norris established his own karting team, LN Racing Kart, providing a platform for young talents to hone their skills.

-He also founded the esports team Quadrant in late 2020, which has recently secured a partnership with YouTuber star Will Lenney, or WillNE, worth seven figures.
+He also founded his own esports team, Quadrant, in late 2020, which has recently secured a partnership with YouTuber star Will Lenney, or WillNE, worth seven figures.

-The entertainment brand is said to generate millions of pounds in annual revenue from partnerships and merchandise sales alone, while the YouTube channel is said to be worth a whopping $762,000, according to Net Spot Worth.
+The entertainment brand claims to generate millions of pounds in annual revenue from partnerships and merchandise sales alone.